 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or available credit card offers.

-Cardholders can earn 5% cash back at grocery stores and home improvement stores.
+Cardholders can earn 5% cash back at gas stations and qualifying streaming services

 Do you own the Chase Freedom card?
 Then you might want to listen closely.